bpsoraggi/DesafioLeads/README.md

 ![NPM](https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white)

 # Full Stack .NET Challenge
 This repository contains a Full Stack .NET application developed as a challenge to create a lead management user interface for a fictional company.
-The application is structured as a Single Page Application (SPA) using React for the frontend, and .NET Core 6 for the backend with a SQL Server database.
+The application is structured as a Single Page Application (*SPA*) using React for the frontend, and .NET Core 6 for the backend with a SQL Server database.

 ## Features

 ### Invited Tab
 Displays all leads in the 'new' status.
-Each lead is represented as a card, shown in the screenshot below (right), along with a screenshot of the provided example in the challenge's instructions (left).
+Each lead is represented as a card, as demonstrated in the screenshot below (*right*).
+The original example screenshot from the challenge's instructions is also provided (*left*).

 | Provided example | Developed UI |
 |:---:|:---:|
 | ![Example](https://github.com/bpsoraggi/DesafioLeads/blob/master/imgs/InvitedTabEXAMPLE.png) | ![Developed](https://github.com/bpsoraggi/DesafioLeads/blob/master/imgs/InvitedTab.png) |

 Along with the lead's information, each card also contains the following buttons:
 - **Accept:** Updates the lead status to 'accepted' and applies a 10% discount if the price is over $500.
-Sends a notification email (simulated by a .txt file).
+Sends a notification email (simulated by a .txt file);
 - **Decline:** Updates the lead status to 'declined'.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>